henridbr/Rolling_Shutters/README.md

 # Rolling_Shutters
 **a SKILL for Mycroft**

-My home rolling shutters are radio controlled using remotes.
+My home rolling shutters are radio controlled by remotes.
 I use a Wemos D1 mini (ESP8266) in order to simulate one pushing the switches on a remote.
 The Wemos D1 mini is listening for a GET on its port 80.
 A command is transmitted through text in the URI.
 This works fine from desktop using browser or from Android devices (smartphone or tablet) using an APK I wrote thanks to Thunkable.